haintbotast/high-cc-pbx/MANUAL-DEPLOYMENT-GUIDE.md

 # Grant permissions
 sudo -u postgres psql -d voipdb <<EOF
--- Kamailio permissions
+-- Kamailio read-write permissions
 GRANT USAGE ON SCHEMA kamailio TO kamailio;
-GRANT SELECT ON ALL TABLES IN SCHEMA kamailio TO kamailio;
+GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA kamailio TO kamailio;
-GRANT SELECT ON kamailio.subscriber TO kamailio;
+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA kamailio TO kamailio;

-GRANT ALL ON kamailio.location TO kamailio;
+-- Kamailio read-only permissions (for kamctl)
-GRANT ALL ON kamailio.dispatcher TO kamailio;
+GRANT USAGE ON SCHEMA kamailio TO kamailioro;
-GRANT ALL ON kamailio.dialog TO kamailio;
+GRANT SELECT ON ALL TABLES IN SCHEMA kamailio TO kamailioro;
-GRANT ALL ON kamailio.acc TO kamailio;
+GRANT SELECT ON ALL SEQUENCES IN SCHEMA kamailio TO kamailioro;

+-- Set default search_path for Kamailio users (CRITICAL for kamctl) ALTER USER kamailio SET search_path TO kamailio, public;
+ALTER USER kamailioro SET search_path TO kamailio, public;

 -- VoIP Admin permissions
 GRANT USAGE ON SCHEMA voip TO voip_admin;